NeneWang/CISC3142/lab-3/Readme.md

 Unsigned and signed type diffes that one  signed can hold **positive and negative numbers** while **singed** can only hold **Positive values**

 Difference `Float` and `Double`:
+- `Float` has less less precision than double
+- `Float` operations with double and single precisions are neglible and cheap compared to `Double`

 ## ex2.2